How to Build Indoor Forts – Ideas with Blankets, Cardboard & More for Kids

 • If you have some cosy rugs to use on the floor of the fort, then spread them out, too.

-• Place some pillows around the fort, and some blankets as well to make it comfortable and inviting.
+• Place some pillows around the fort and some blankets as well to make it comfortable and inviting.

 • Now, add in the props depending on what your child wants to use the fort for.

-• If your child wants to use the fort as a reading nook, add a pile of books that your child loves to read, along with reading light.
+• If your child wants to use the fort as a reading nook, add a pile of books that your child loves to read, along with a reading light.

-• For kids who want to use it to play “house”, you can section the fort into two, make the cosy blanketing side the place for sleeping, and the other side can be filled with play kitchen items.
+• For kids who want to use it to play “house”, you can section the fort into two, make the cosy blanket side the place for sleeping, and the other side can be filled with play kitchen items.

 3. Teepee Fort